 The previous paragraph made an essential point in terms of how cross-cycle dependencies are established; that is: how distinct cycles are related, thus yielding global compositional interpretation.
 These considerations must now be applied to the analysis of (23).
-In the structural description (24), the relation $\langle a \ man_2, a \ man_1 \rangle$ serves as the 'pivot' between both cycles [a man entered] and [a man was wearing a black suit], since [a man] actually stands for the translation of the NP into intensional logic (IL): λPP {^a man}, or a man'.
+In the structural description (24), the relation 2, a man1> serves as the 'pivot' between both cycles [a man entered] and [a man was wearing a black suit], since [a man] actually stands for the translation of the NP into intensional logic (IL): $\lambda PP$ {^a man}, or a man'.
 In the terms we used in Krivochen (2015b), we are dealing with two tokens of the same type: [who] and [a man] both have the same IL translation.
+Linking both cycles operates like Unification (Shieber, 1986): nodes that stand for a single IL translation are identified with no need to resort to an independent indexing mechanism.